 Frequently Asked Questions

-How often should I do both?
+How often should I do both sauna and cold plunge?

-Do these practices support longevity?
+Do these practices actually support longevity?

 Is cold exposure beginner-friendly?

-Does this help with weight goals?
+Does this help with weight management?

-Do I need special equipment?
+Do I need expensive equipment?